 Open Voice celebrates powerful, diverse voices from our city as they share their insights, stories, and perspectives on topics ranging from personal identity to contemporary issues.
 Join Phoenix-based Latinx artists, community members, and staff for a fast-paced, personalized tour of artworks that speak to them in the second installment of this series.
 Hear multiple points of view, explore our collections, and dialogue with our guests:

-Gabriel Fortoul is one-half of the Fortoul Brothers, two artists who are totally dedicated to unfolding their creativity as a way of life.
+Gabriel and Isaac Fortoul are the Fortoul Brothers, two artists who are totally dedicated to unfolding their creativity as a way of life.
 Their art has been evolving and will continue to evolve in search of the purest style combining everyday observation with mystical symbolism.

 Liliana Gomez-Dieckman is a choreographer in Phoenix, Arizona.
 She has committed herself to bringing dance out of the theater and into the streets by teaming up with galleries and museums to offer free dance performances to the community.
 Recent performances include Palabra Art Collective for FORM Arcosanti and producing Phoenix’s first BlakTina Dance Festival.